-Click Install to get follow.trail, no jailbreak required on iOS devices for free.
+Click Install to get follow.trail, no jailbreak or PC required on iOS devices.

 Follow.trail is a minimalist puzzle game, where the goal is to follow the trail of dots without leaving anything behind.